top of page

 Chef Kimmi hails from Montana, where she is now officially retired.
 In 2006, she served as the Executive Chef at Amuleto, a boutique hotel located above Las Gatos in Zihuatanejo.
 She later opened The Zihua Pancake House for a local entrepreneur in Centro.
 In 2010, she had a VRBO in Sian Ka’an, south of Tulum, where she cooked for clients at the off-grid property.
 Prior to her time in Mexico, Kimmi resided in Minneapolis, where she was the Chef at Dayton’s and at Byerly’s/Lund’s upscale delis, as well as a caterer, private chef, and chocolate expert, launching three “Chocolate Bars” that offered handmade chocolates, fondue, Mexican cocoa, and Chocolate Soup!

-Carmelita's Café has been recognized in “Los250mx” for four consecutive years.
+Carmelita's Café has been recognized in “Los250mx” for five consecutive years.

 It has been ranked among the top 250 restaurants in all of Mexico and featured in MexicoGastronomica#Los250mx.
 This accolade is based on a very stringent standard in the hospitality and gastronomy sectors.